seanwhs/Thinking-in-Javascript/Readme.md

 It is a **runtime orchestration system** composed of:

 * lexical environments
-* scheduling queues
+* task queues
 * delegation chains
 * async pipelines
-* rendering coordination
+* rendering coordination layers

 ---